Meet Our Alumni

 But every product manager runs up against challenges now and then, and pricing was Jay’s most recent one.
 “The level of segmentation of the market, the level of willingness to pay, and how to determine

 Senior Director of Product Marketing, Gong.io

 When you’re marketing a product positioned as the second most important tool a sales professional can have after Salesforce, you need to have the right skills and passion to back it up.
 That’s what Chris Orlob has discovered over the course of his career in sales, as an entrepreneur, and most recently with Gong.io, the “software that helps sales teams generate more revenue by having better sales conversations.”

 For Chris, his job has always been about “solving the customer problems, and then coming together as a team in-house to determine the right positioning and messaging.”
 Over the years, his roles frequently shifted into the product marketing territory, and he often didn’t realize just how much product marketing he was doing, like creating marketing collateral and researching buyer personas.
-This is where Pragmatic Marketing came into play.
+This is where Pragmatic Institute came into play.

-Chris started researching product marketing—listening to podcasts; reading TunedIn, written by Pragmatic Marketing’s founder; and more—but felt like he was “piecing together articles, seeking knowledge without always knowing if it was the best source.”
-That’s when he decided to sign up for Pragmatic Marketing training.
+Chris started researching product marketing—listening to podcasts; reading TunedIn, written by Pragmatic Institute’s founder; and more—but felt like he was “piecing together articles, seeking knowledge without always knowing if it was the best source.”
+That’s when he decided to sign up for Pragmatic Institute training.
 He felt like he found a gem, a single resource center where all the information was at his fingertips to help take his skills and his company to the next level.

 Looking for the latest in product management news, articles, webinars, podcasts and more?